perfectblue0/challenge-3-random-pass/README.md

 ## Credits

-The starter code was provided by UCB Coding Bootcamp
+The starter code was provided by UCB Coding Bootcamp.
+Part of the code was created by Samantha Randoph which had given students a tutorial on how to get started with the project.